 The pears arranged on top make this cake really pretty, but it’s extra special with a glaze.
-I just use a mixture of icing sugar and water and drizzle it all over the cake.
+I just use a mixture of icing sugar and water or lemon juice and drizzle it all over the cake.
 Again, don’t get hung up over this.
 There are no rules for drizzling!

 How Can You Serve Pear and Ginger Cake?

 The possibilities for serving this cake are endless.
 I mentioned a few ideas at the beginning of this post, but I’ve got even more!
 It tastes delicious plain, but loves a dollop of luscious whipped cream.
 Serve Pear and Ginger Cake with ginger ice cream, or use vanilla instead and top with salted caramel sauce.
 However you choose to serve it, this versatile cake is sure to become a dessert staple, especially when pears are in season.